wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-information-protection-governance-capabilities-of-microsoft-365/includes/3-protect-sensitive-data.md

 - Remains encrypted no matter where it resides, inside or outside your organization, even if the file's renamed.
 - It is encrypted both at rest (for example, in a OneDrive account) and in transit (for example, email as it traverses the internet).

-The encryption settings are available when you [create a sensitivity label](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels) in the Microsoft 365 compliance center or the Microsoft 365 security center.
+The encryption settings are available when you [create a sensitivity label](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels) in the Microsoft 365 compliance center or the Microsoft 365 Defender portal.

 ## Office 365 Message Encryption (OME)